 Transfer Credit - Unofficial or student copies of transcripts may be used to initiate the transfer credit evaluation process.
-However, official final transcripts from the institution of origin are required before the transfer evaluation process can be finalized by the Office of Records and Registration and academic credit is posted to the student's permanent record.
+However, official final transcripts from the institution of origin are required before the transfer evaluation process can be finalized by Records and Registration and academic credit is posted to the student's permanent record.
 The following limitations apply:

-- transfer credit is limited to six (6) semester hours from another graduate program; - the credit must have been earned with final grades of "B" or higher; - the credit must be reviewed by the student's program advisor and the Office of Records and Registration; - the credit must have been earned no more than five (5) years prior to the student's initial enrollment date in Harrisburg University's program; and, - a course completed for Continuing Education Units (CEUs) is not eligible for transfer credit consideration.
+- transfer credit is limited to six (6) semester hours from another graduate program; - the credit must have been earned with final grades of "B" or higher; - the credit must be reviewed by the student's program advisor and Records & Registration; - the credit must have been earned no more than five (5) years prior to the student's initial enrollment date in Harrisburg University's program; and,

+• a course completed for Continuing Education Units (CEUs) is not eligible for transfer credit consideration.